gokubi/policies/README.md

 Kairos Policies
 ========

-Kairos (our home) is dedicated to providing harassment- and violence-free spaces for everyone, regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, power dynamics, or any other identity.
-These policies are created to outline expected and unacceptable behavior, as well as processes intended to support the creation of safe spaces and the protection of guests in those spaces.
+Kairos is dedicated to being a harassment- and violence-free gathering space for every guest, regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, power dynamics, or any other identity.
+Harassment in any form is unacceptable.
+These policies are created to outline expected and unacceptable behavior, as well as processes intended to support the creation of safe space and the protection of our guests.

 * [Code of Conduct](citizen_code_of_conduct.md): A Code of Conduct for all attendees of Kairos  events.
 * [Reporting Guidelines](reporting_guidelines.md): Guidelines for reporting violations of the Code of Conduct.